DominicReneSchu/RFT/en/facts/docs/society/reconnaissance.md

 A “Resonance AI” not only analyzes data but also detects systematic distortions and intentions behind content.
 It systematically checks:

-* **Manipulated Images:** Deepfakes are exposed by comparison with original sources.
+* **Manipulated Images:** Deepfakes are uncovered by cross-referencing with original sources.
-* **Emotional Language:** Alerts when fear or hate is intentionally generated.
+* **Emotional Language:** Alerts when fear or hatred is deliberately incited.
-* **Biased Reporting:** Checks sources for conflicts of interest and intent to deceive.
+* **Tendentious Reporting:** Checks sources for conflicts of interest and intent to deceive.

 **Example:**
 A viral video appears.
-The Resonance AI analyzes metadata, compares original sources, and gives a clear assessment: authentic, manipulated, or unclear—with justification.
+Resonance AI analyzes metadata, compares with original sources, and provides a clear assessment: authentic, manipulated, or unclear—with justification.

 ---